-by Stanley Popovich
+By: Stanley Popovich

 All most everybody worries about what will happen in the future.
-The prospect of not knowing if something good or bad will happen to you in the near future can produce a lot of fear and anxiety.
+The prospect of not knowing if something good or bad will happen in the near future can produce a lot of fear and anxiety.

-Learn to take it one day at a time.
-Instead of worrying about how you will get through the rest of the week or coming month, try to focus on today.
+2. Learn to take it one day at a time.
+Instead of worrying about how you will get through the rest of the week or coming months, try to focus on today.
 Each day can provide us with different opportunities to learn new things and that includes learning how to deal with your problems.
 When the time comes, hopefully you will have learned the skills to deal with your situation.